stephcrete/REST-API-Design-Guide-Wiki/HTTP-Methods.md

 More information here: http://restcookbook.com/HTTP%20Methods/idempotency/

 # GET
-GET is used to retrieve resources
+GET is used to retrieve resource representations

 Characteristics:
 * safe